Covid-19 Guidance and Operating Procedures

 Although not enforced, British Canoeing has suggested the possibility of adding flexible plastic to the face guard.

-- Up to 30 participants can participate at the event/training session but must still remain in their ‘team’ bubble throughout the session when not playing a game
+- Participants should remain in their ‘team’ bubble throughout the session when not playing a game

 11. Canoe Polo Tournaments